 On Thursdays an intrepid group of congregants gathers to discuss current events from a Jewish angle.
 The basis for this conversation is often the most recent edition of the Forward, America’s most important Anglo-Jewish newspaper.
-This is led by Rabbi Phil Bentley.

 We welcome everyone to Agudas Israel.
 As a small congregation, our religious school size ebbs and flows.
 Thanks to a partnership with Union of Reform Judaism (URJ), we are able to offer a robust online school.
 This ensures that no matter what our local community is able to provide, our students will be able to have online peer socialization, enriching education, and values-based curriculum.

 We will also have in-person monthly sessions, day/time to be determined by the enrolled families each year, so that we can maintain community among the families in town.

 All in-person sessions are included as part of membership with Agudas Israel.